 Statistics from Northern Ireland

-Animal research in Northern Ireland is monitored by the Department of Health for Northern Ireland.
-The most recent returns show that 28,790 procedures were conducted on animals in 2018.
-While mice remain the most common species used (75% of the total), pigs, sheep and cattle together account for 13.5% of research, reflecting the large amount of agricultural research conducted in Northern Ireland.
-The overall figures for Northern Ireland account for only 0.8% of the total number of procedures for the whole UK.
+While mice are the most common species used (84% of the total), pigs, sheep, and cattle together account for 4.7% of research, reflecting the large amount of agricultural research conducted in Northern Ireland.
+The overall figures for Northern Ireland account for only 0.95% of the total number of procedures for the whole UK.

 International estimates